 If you plan on using more than two drives, storage or disc, and use the same FSP PSU I used in this build, you will need to pick up a Molex to SATA power adapter.
 The FSP PSU used in this build only had two SATA power connectors.
 Your PSU’s power connectors may vary, so do your research.

-It’s pretty hard to fuck up buying and installing RAM.
-If your motherboard supports DDR3 RAM module’s (as it absolutely should), then you can purchase virtually any DDR3 RAM you wish, as long as each module is of the same manufacturer and type.
+It’s pretty hard to screw up buying and installing RAM.
+If your motherboard supports DDR3 RAM module’s, then you can purchase virtually any DDR3 RAM you wish, as long as each module is of the same manufacturer and type.
 You will more than likely be using standard desktop RAM for your HTPC.
 But there is the possibility (for much smaller builds) that you might require smaller DDR3 memory modules (SODIMM) the type of memory you usually find in a laptop PC.
-Its very easy to tell them apart.
+It’s very easy to tell them apart.
 Normal DIMM memory is long and skinny while SODIMM is short and fat.
 Check which type you need before you purchase your motherboard.
 Also, do not mix and match your RAM.
 Use the same manufacturer and same model for each and every DIMM.
 RAM does not share your beliefs on diversity.

 Installing the RAM is as easy as it gets.
 You cannot install it wrong.
 Line it up, firmly push down, flip the clips up so they lock the RAM in place.
 That’s it.
 One more component to go!

 If you plan on watching, ripping, burning Blu-ray disc’s (and why wouldn’t you) you are going to need to pick up Blu-ray R/RW disc drive.
 This drive from LG is fairly inexpensive but makes a terrific Blu-ray player.